 Because snowboarding is one of the best places to express creativity and style, on and off snow, we’ve been inviting young artists to pimp-up the issues of Whiteout, giving them carte blanche for the titles and illustrations.
 Aaron Schwartz agreed to guinea pig on the project and since then, Mike « Aemka » Knobel gave us a Munchster issue, Michel Kropf took a more raw, hand crafted approach and Virginia Fleming added her unique feminine touch.

 To celebrate these collaborations, we made ecological and fair trade T-shirts.
 Each piece captures the style of their creator: unique, fun and extremely limited!
-To mark their release in our web shop (yes, right on time for Christmas!), we talked with our featured creatives about their projects, snowboarding and inspirations.
+To mark their release in our web shop, we talked with our featured creatives about their projects, snowboarding and inspirations.
 First up, we’re diving into Aemka’s world.

 Hi Mike!
 Can you introduce yourself and tell us a little about how you got involved in collaborating with Whiteout?